By: Amy Rosner By: Amy Rosner | January 24, 2023 | Food & Drink

 Andrew Carmellini’s Italian Chophouse is unlike any other spot on this list, and we are absolutely here for it.
 With sweeping views of the Brooklyn Bridge and food worth writing home about, Carne Mare is the ideal place to be wined and dined.
 After all, the melt-in-your-mouth caviar mozzarella sticks are enough to keep us coming back for more.
 The Wagyu cuts here are also 10/10, so be sure to order the “Bavetta” steak and the Gorgonzola-cured Striploin.

-If our colleagues brought us to this award-winning steakhouse, we would immediately forget about our diets.
-We know that sounds dramatic, but the food here is just that good.
+The old-school white tablecloth steakhouse gets a welcome update at Hawksmoor, the hip Gramercy steakhouse where the 20-somethings go to play.
 For starters, we highly recommend getting an order (or two!) of the Fried Louisiana shrimp, Carolina-spiced pork belly, and steak tartare.
 For mains, it’s a rite of passage to order the T-bone with roasted bone marrow, Vermont smoked bacon, and a fried egg on top.
 It’s like a deconstructed 4 Charles burger, but different.

 The downtown culinary scene is popping, and Marc Forgione’s American Cut is no exception.
 If you’re looking for a chophouse with an ambiance just as luxurious as the food, we’ve got you covered.
 Reinventing the classic tuna tartare appetizer as we know it, American Cut’s Tuna Tar Tot is truly life-changing.
 As for the steak, we recommend the Pastrami Ribeye (move aside Katz’s!), or the braised beef short rib.
 And no, they don’t make it Paleo.